Three (TV channel): Broadcasting details

 From launch in November 1989 until digital television transition was completed on 1 December 2013, TV3 broadcast terrestrially using the analogue PAL-B&G. In some areas, TV3's analogue broadcast was on a different transmitter from TV One and TV2's analogue broadcasts, and viewers needed an additional antenna to pick up the channel; these included Hamilton, Tauranga, Taupo, Gisborne, Kapiti, Masterton, and Nelson.
+Following the launch of TV4 in 1997, TV3 was displaced from some transmitters and moved to new frequencies.

 Three is a broadcasting member of the Freeview platform as well as broadcasting on Sky.
 TV3 began screening widescreen transmissions on both platforms on 11 April 2007, although TelstraClear InHomeTV which got most of its content from Sky, switched back to screening the cropped version of TV3 for a couple of months due to non-widescreen customer complaints.
 TelstraClear resumed broadcasting the widescreen version of TV3 on 24 July 2007.
 In April 2008 TV3 commenced 1080i high definition broadcasts on the Freeview terrestrial platform and on Sky's HD satellite platform.

 Three also broadcasts a livestream of the Auckland feed on its ThreeNow website and app.

 ThreeNow

 ThreeNow (previously called TV3 On Demand and 3Now) is a free ad-supported New Zealand streaming platform owned by Sky Free.
 It is available on Apple, Android, LG, Panasonic and Sony devices and smart TVs.
-The streaming service hosts content from Three and its sister channels Bravo, eden, Rush and HGTV.
+The streaming service hosts content from Three and its sister channels Bravo, Sky Open, Rush, Eden and HGTV.
 It also hosts content from Warner Bros.
 Discovery's content library including the live-streaming channels WBTV Paranormal, WBTV Reality, WBTV House Hunters International, WBTV True Crime and WBTV 90 Day Fiancé.
 Notable New Zealand and international programmes including Law & Order: SVU, Blue Bloods, Come Dine with Me New Zealand, Below Deck Mediterranean, Dancing with the Stars, Gogglebox, Chicago Med, Australia's Best Houses, and Hawaii Five-O. The streaming service also hosts content from ThreeNow.